- Bilingual (preferred, but not required).

 The employee must be able to drive and have a valid driver’s license.
 The employee must occasionally lift and/or move up to 25 pounds.
 Specific vision abilities required by this position include close vision, distance vision, color vision, peripheral vision, and the ability to adjust focus.
 The noise level in the work environment is usually moderate.

-GSNETX will provide CPR/AED and First Aid training and certification.
+- GSNETX will provide CPR/AED and First Aid training and certification, as required for assignment.